pqina/cupper/content/patterns/API/server.md

 ## Introduction

 The server API endpoints can be configured with the `server` property.
-Only after these have been configured can FilePond upload files to a server using XMLHttpRequest.
+Only after these have been configured can FilePond upload files to a server using `XMLHttpRequest`.

 We'll first go over the different end points and what they do before discussing how to configure them.

 ### Process

 Asynchronously uploading files with FilePond is called processing.
 In short, FilePond sends a file to the server and expects the server to return a unique file id.
-This unique id is then used to revert uploads or restore earlier uploads later on.
+This unique id is then used to revert uploads or restore earlier uploads.

 {{%note%}}
 Along with the file object, FilePond also sends the file metadata to the server, both these objects are given the same `name`.